 One problem with this approach is the need to define and treat the device categories.
 Furthermore, if the requirement would have to be implemented by device hardware, it would have to be known during the device design and manufacturing.
 Thus changes to the limits could not be done afterwards.
 If this case would be country specific, it could not be implemented in devices in any economic manner as there would have to be different hardware implementations for each country that the device is going to operate in.

-Software approach

-Some or all WSDs could have limits set by software.
-The overall limits could be fetched from a secure configuration database related to the spectrum management system.
-This approach might have secured access to modify the configuration data set and have checks of transmission parameters in several places both in the spectrum management system and white space devices.
-This kind of approach may be extended to have a network including terminals with hardware or software limitations.

 Rationale for the change proposal

 Both software and database approach rely on software set limits in the WSDs.
 Both software and database approach get the limits from a network server.
 In the current text, both the configuration server and the geo-location database are referred as database that may lead to misinterpretations.